 Figure 3.
-Contribution of Neuropsychiatric Events in the Overall Matched Cohort Analysis for Claims and Structured and Unstructured EHR Data
+Additional Contribution of Neuropsychiatric Events in the Overall Matched Cohort Analysis to Claims Data Using Structured and Unstructured EHR Data

 Anxiety and mood disorder were the most frequently documented neuropsychiatric events in all sources of data.
 Many events, including agitation, muscle problems, hallucinations, and delusions were not identified at all in the structured data (Fig 4).